 I have found that the strategy works best on shorter time frames; one minute to one hour.
 In these cases the chart pattern usually doesn’t represent a significant change in fundamentals but rather has a short term technical cause.
 On larger time frames, these patterns usually represent changing fundamentals and therefore I don’t advise applying this approach in these cases.

 The basic chart pattern known as a “rounded top” is shown in Figure 1.
+Over longer periods these form distribution tops and accumulation bottoms, for which Wyckoff chart analysis is helpful in their understanding.

 First of all I just want to say a few words about contrarian strategies.
 A contrarian approach basically means going against the view of the herd.
 In simple terms when the majority thinks a security is going down in price, then the contrarian trader will buy.
 When the crowd believes the security will rise, the contrarian sells.